koenrane/KR-new-site/content/import/turning-up-the-heat-insights-from-tao-s-analysis-ii.md

 ### Proving Completeness

-It sucks, and I hate it.
+It sucks and I hate it.

 ## 13: Continuous Functions on Metric Spaces